pagkly/Zed/Investopedia3/Guns-and-Butter Curve.md

 Guns-and-Butter Curve
 ## What Is the Guns-and-Butter Curve?

-The [guns-and-butter](https://www.investopedia.com/ask/answers/08/guns-butter.asp) curve is the classic economic example of the production possibility curve, which demonstrates the idea of [opportunity cost](https://www.investopedia.com/terms/o/opportunitycost.asp).
+The [[guns-and-butter]](https://www.investopedia.com/ask/answers/08/guns-butter.asp) curve is the classic economic example of the production possibility curve, which demonstrates the idea of [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp).
 In a theoretical economy with only two goods, a choice must be made between how much of each good to produce.
 As an economy produces more guns (military spending) it must reduce its production of butter (food), and vice versa.

 Image by Julie Bang © Investopedia 2020